door-post/doorcoin/doc/build-openbsd.md

 OpenBSD build guide
 ======================
-(updated for OpenBSD 6.3)
+(updated for OpenBSD 6.2)

-This guide describes how to build litecoind and command-line utilities on OpenBSD.
+This guide describes how to build doorcoind and command-line utilities on OpenBSD.

 OpenBSD is most commonly used as a server OS, so this guide does not contain instructions for building the GUI.